Best Protein Skimmer Reviews-2017

-An often over-looked (and by often, I mean I did it once so I’m suggesting that this is overlooked all the time, so I don’t feel as dumb) but extremely important aspect about selecting the best protein skimmer brands is to consider exactly how big the skimmer is.
+An often overlooked (and by often, I mean I did it once so I’m suggesting that this is overlooked all the time, so I don’t feel as dumb) but extremely important aspect of selecting the best protein skimmer brands is to consider exactly how big the skimmer is.
 Since bubbles float up, most protein skimmers have their collection cup at the very top of the apparatus.
 You could purchase the most efficient protein skimmer in the world, but if you install it in your sump, under the tank and don’t have enough room to get the collection cup off…well…then you’re in for a long ride.
 Make sure to check the size specifications as well as the minimum clearance needed.
 Then measure it again.
 Then check again.
 Ok, I’m overcompensating for something here…but I messed that up before…can you tell?

 Review of the worst protein skimmer for a saltwater aquarium

 I know you want to see the best protein skimmer reviews, but before we get there, I wanted to show you the worst protein skimmer review.